ahmedmoustafa/bioinformatics-toolbox-light/index.md

 # How to build a bioinformatics workstation in two steps

-Setting up a bioinformatics workstation can tedious and frustrating process, especially when it comes to that endless loop of dependencies between the tools and libraries.
+Setting up a bioinformatics workstation can tedious and frustrating process, especially when it comes to the not-uncommon endless loop of dependencies between the tools and libraries.
 So, an out-of-the-box preinstalled workstation can save you a lot of time and hassle and allow you to focus on the research questions you are addressing.
 This applies to a BLAST search or genome mapping running on your personal laptop or a high-performance computing server at your institution.

 ![Servers in server room](https://media.gettyimages.com/photos/server-room-picture-id182710787?s=1024x1024)